Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/ProtocolMethods.md

 ## Introduction

-Most Azure SDK Clients expose methods that take 'model' parameters, C# classes which map to the input\output of a REST JSON API call.
+Most Azure SDK Clients expose methods that take 'model' parameters, C# classes which map to the request or response content of the REST call.

 Imagine a service that stores information about pets, with a GetDog and SetDog pair of operations.

-Pets are represented in the request by a JSON hash:
+Pets are represented in the request by a JSON object:

 ```json
 {